nextflow-io/website/content/example2.md

 ### Synopsis

 In the above example it is defined a simple pipeline made up of two processes.
-The first one executes a PERL code, because the script block definition starts with a PERL <em>shebang</em> declaration (line 14).
+The first one executes a Perl code, because the script block definition starts with a PERL <em>shebang</em> declaration (line 14).

 In the same way the second process will execute a Python piece of code, by